henry-tujia/FL-AlgoForge/README.md

 Please refer to the respective files and directories mentioned above for detailed instructions, and make the necessary changes according to your needs.

-## Architecture

-🏛️ The overall architecture of the federated learning system, illustrating the communication and data exchange between the central server and clients.
-Refer to the provided diagrams for a better understanding.

 ## Performance Summary

 🔍 Explore examples showcasing algorithm performance and training time.
 The table below presents accuracy and training time for each algorithm.